kenjiSpecial/portfolio-2017/README.md

 source codes for kenji saito portfolio site for 2017(http://kenji-special.info/). it is pure webgl site.
 I used three.js for building webgl.

+#sketches
+sketches were made based on portfolio codes. the basic function and data are same, but the effects to the por are different.

 ####sketch00

 God Mouse